rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 1. From the main Rancher dashboard click on the **Clusters** tab and select **Add Cluster**.

 1. The first section asks where the cluster is hosted.
-You should select **Custom**.
+You should select **From existing nodes (Custom)**.

 1. Enter a name for your cluster in the **Cluster Name** text box.